I-76 Allegheny River Bridge

 Key Facts:

-The new twin 2,350’ long structures were built on an alignment parallel to the existing turnpike.
-It is the first cast-in-place concrete segmental bridge in the Commonwealth and features a 532’ main span across the Allegheny River.
+The new I-76 Allegheny River Bridge is the first cast-in-place concrete segmental bridge in Pennsylvania and features a 532’ long main span across the Allegheny River.
+The twin 2,350’ long structures were built on an alignment parallel to the existing turnpike.
 Additionally, the bridge spans Freeport Road, active rail lines, the side channel of the river used by recreational boaters and Fourteen Mile Island, part of the Allegheny Island State Park.

-Aesthetics features were developed in an owners’ charette.
-The design was inspired by the sites landscape features and includes a variable depth superstructure and a stone pattern on rectangular piers that have concave curves in the transverse direction.
-The superstructure and substructure are designed with similar parabolic curves that blend the two elements into an elegant form.
+Aesthetic features were developed in a design charette, drawing inspiration from the site’s natural landscape.
+The design includes a variable-depth superstructure and rectangular piers adorned with a stone pattern, featuring concave curves in the transverse direction.
+Both the superstructure and substructure showcase harmonious parabolic curves, seamlessly integrating the two elements into an elegant and cohesive form.

-Construction occurred between the 2007 USGA Open and the 2010 LPGA Open, both held at the historic Oakmont Country Club, which is adjacent to the bridge site on the eastern side.
-Balanced cantilever construction took place above the river, maintaining Turnpike, highway, rail and river traffic at all times.
-GM2's Complex Bridge staff had a team on-site throughout construction providing construction engineering and inspection services.
+Construction occurred between the 2007 USGA Open and the 2010 LPGA Open, both held at the historic Oakmont Country Club which is located adjacent to the bridge site.
+Balanced cantilever construction allowed uninterrupted access for Turnpike, highway, rail, and river traffic throughout the duration of construction.
+GM2’s Complex Bridge team was on-site throughout construction providing construction engineering and inspection services.